Masquerayd/printf/README.md

 # Printf Function

-is it possible
-The printf function is a very Phila important and versatile function in the C programming language
+The printf function is a very helllo important and versatile function in the C programming language does this work